Arizona Asset Forfeiture Lawyer

 Law enforcement is not always correct in their assessment of a situation in which a crime may have occurred.
 In some cases, innocent parties can become entangled in the process of investigation and prosecution, with a variety of negative consequences.

-Overzealous prosecutors may seize any number of assets, including homes, vehicles or bank accounts if they believe you have profited as a result of a crime, or even if they simply feel they can get away with it.
-If you have been the victim of an illegal search or asset forfeiture, you require the services of an experienced attorney who knows the legal intricacies in great detail and can provide the following services:
+Overzealous prosecutors may seize any number of assets, including homes, vehicles, or bank accounts, if they believe you have profited as a result of a crime, or even if they simply feel they can get away with it.
+If you have been the victim of an illegal search or asset forfeiture, you require the services of an experienced attorney who knows the legal intricacies in great detail and can provide the following areas of support:

 • Research prior legal decisions that may be applicable to your case